Giants vs. Diamondbacks MLB Betting Odds, Trends & Prediction

 Chase Field, Phoenix, AZ

-As of this writing, our MLB Public Betting Page shows that 53% of bets are on the Giants’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 58% of bets are on the Diamondbacks’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Giants vs. Diamondbacks MLB Betting Trends

-The total has gone UNDER in 8 of Arizona’s last 11 games
+The total has gone OVER in 15 of San Francisco’s last 21 games

 The total has gone UNDER in 4 of Arizona’s last 5 games at home